 - the results of the field sobriety tests (such as the walk-and-turn test).

 A first-time DUI with no substantial injuries is a misdemeanor in Colorado.
-Penalties include:
+The following table spells out the penalties.

 Note that if you have a blood alcohol level of 0.15% or higher, you are designated a persistent drunk driver (PDD) and sentenced as a repeat-DUI offender.
 Then if your BAC was 0.20% or higher, the minimum jail sentence is 10 days, not five.1